 It stands to reason that larger houses usually have a longer building timeline, as well as higher construction costs.

 Your home builder should be able to give you realistic estimations about how long your particular project should take.
 They can also tell you how the size of your project may impact the estimated time to completion.
+So it's a good idea to speak with your builder about any questions you may have.

 Permit turn-over time and inspection request wait time.